followthefourleafedclover/Web-Crawler-Python-Bs4/README.md

 - target: url of the site[s] you want to crawl.
 For crawling more than one site, targets must be seperated by ,'s.
 - depth: this is the time complexity. i.e deeper the depth, more webpages the program crawls, and the greater time it takes. ( O(depth) ).

+*Out
+- All data is exported to WebCrawler.json

 Resources:
 - https://docs.python.org/3/library/json.html#
 - https://www.youtube.com/watch?time_continue=101&v=0hJPngNmlvc&feature=emb_title&ab_channel=Trinitysoftwareacademy